Hyperuniform random measures, transport and rigidity: Factorial moment measures

 \subsection{Repulsivity and negative dependence}

 Hyperuniform processes are sometimes believed to exhibit local repulsion, probably due to the fact that the most famous examples, DPPs and zeros of random functions, indeed experience a natural local repulsion.
-Mecke's formulas \cite{baccelli2020random} exactly mean that for $ \P$ a homogeneous Poisson process with intensity $\lambda = 1$, $ \mu ^{ m}_{ \P} = (\Leb)^{ m}$, hence what is considered {\it repulsion} for a point process $ \P$ is when the difference $\mu ^{ m}_{ \P}- (\Leb)^{m}$, measuring somehow the deviation to neutrality, takes negative values, which indicates negative dependancy.
-We say in particular that $ \P$ is completely repulsive if for all $ m\geqslant 1$, $ \mu ^{ m}_{ \P}\leqslant (\Leb)^{ m}$ as measures.
+Mecke's formulas \cite{baccelli2020random} exactly mean that for $ \P$ a homogeneous Poisson process with intensity $\lambda = 1$, $ \mu ^{ (m)}_{ \P} = (\Leb)^{ m}$, hence what is considered {\it repulsion} for a point process $ \P$ is when the difference $\mu ^{ (m)}_{ \P}- (\Leb)^{m}$, measuring somehow the deviation to neutrality, takes negative values.
+We say in particular that $ \P$ is completely repulsive if for all $ m\geqslant 1$, $ \mu ^{ (m)}_{ \P}\leqslant (\Leb)^{ m}$ as measures.
 One often talks about local repulsion when the inequality holds locally for $ m = 2$.
 It holds much more rarely at large scales, and for all $ m$; the class of DPPs is probably the sole tractable class of useful models having such a property, the GAF zeros do not \cite{BKPV}.
 Repulsivity can be seen as negative dependence, in the sense that a positive mass at some location discourages mass in other locations.

-The reduced variance at large scale still induces some negative dependance, there should necessarily be compensation of large batch of particles.
+The reduced variance at large scale still induces some negative dependance, as there should necessarily be compensation of large batches of particles.
 For instance in a large rectangular window $ W$ that can be decomposed in two disjoint congruent rectangles $ W_{ 1},W_{ 2}$, if there is a large concentration of particles in some half, the concentration in the other half should be below average to ensure the low discrepancy guaranteed by hyperuniformity.
-This phenomenon is quantified by negative asymptotic correlations
+This can be quantified by negative asymptotic correlations

-\begin{longversion}{This phenomenon has been first formally studied in \cite{AdiGhoshLeb} in the discrete setting, and recently in the continuum setting in \cite{KrishYogesh,jalowyBox,SodinElectric}. }
+{This phenomenon has been first formally studied in \cite{AdiGhoshLeb} in the discrete setting, and recently in the continuum setting in \cite{KrishYogesh,jalowyBox,SodinElectric}. }